 Our pastor, Bryan Laue, loves to share the simple, clear message of God’s love.
 His sermons and his life do not reflect a complex and confusing gospel but rather a gospel that can be easily understood by all.
-His desire is to encourage you with the assurance that Jesus Christ is our friend and savior, and that you can surrender you life to Him with joy and peace.
+He desires to encourage you with the assurance that Jesus Christ is our friend and savior and that you can surrender your life to Him with joy and peace.

 Pastor Bryan grew up in Texas and attended both private and public schools near San Antonio.
 He loves the outdoors and was actively involved in Pathfinders and served as Pathfinder Director during his senior year in high school.
 Bryan also worked at several summer camps throughout most of his high school and college years.

 Bryan attended Southwestern Adventist University in Texas.
 Following his freshman year, he spent a year as a student missionary in the country of Peru in South America.
 It was there that he accepted the call from God to enter pastoral ministry.
 In 2003 he graduated from Southwestern Adventist University with a degree in theology.